rolandinsh/smc_newrelic/README.md

 # === Gigaom New Relic ===

-Contributors: misterbisson, zbtirrell
+Contributors: misterbisson, zbtirrell, rolandinsh

-Tags: monitoring, telemetry, server monitoring, performance monitoring, newrelic, new relic, Gigaom
+Tags: monitoring, telemetry, server monitoring, performance monitoring, newrelic, new relic, Gigaom, rolandinsh, SimpleMediaCode, Umbrovskis

 Requires at least: 3.5.1

-Tested up to: 4.0
+Tested up to: 4.3.1

 Stable tag: trunk

 Configures New Relic to better track performance, errors, and uptime of WordPress sites, including multisite

-## == Description ==
+## Description

 Supports both <a href="http://newrelic.com">New Relic</a> APM and Browser monitoring to give a clear picture of how your site performs both on the server and in the browser.

-### = Application Performance Monitoring (APM) =
+### Application Performance Monitoring (APM)

 Automatically detects if the <a href="https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php">APM extensions</a> are installed on the server.
 If so, the plugin will start reporting into the New Relic account associated with the <a href="https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php#license_key">license key used when installing the extension</a>.